 But even if you cannot find the cause of their paw licking, you should still make efforts to stop the behavior to avoid the undesired consequences of open sores.

-Why Is Causing My Dog To Lick Its Paws?
+What Is Causing My Dog To Lick Its Paws Excessively?

 Dogs clean themselves by licking.
 They will lie down and lick their legs and body to remove dirt and residue from their coat and skin.
 Dogs saliva actually contains bacteria-killing enzymes that can keep a wound free from infection.